-A traditional almond ricotta cake is sweet, and lightly scented with almond and lemon.
-The texture is notably ‘squidgy’ due to the fact that it’s flourless, made with almond meal only.
+Traditional Italian-style almond ricotta cake is light and sweet, scented with hints of almond and lemon.
+The texture is notably ‘squidgy’ due to the fact that it’s flourless, made with almond meal only- no flour.

 Almond extract is used instead of almond paste, as it’s easier to find.